pyiron/pyiron_module_template/CONTRIBUTING.rst

 ======================

-The following is a set of guidelines for contributing to pyiron, which is hosted and maintained by the `Max Planck Institut für Eisenforschung`_ on GitHub.
+The following is a set of guidelines for contributing to pyiron, which is hosted and maintained by the `Max Planck Institut für Nachhaltige Materialien`_ on GitHub.
 These are mostly guidelines to facilitate an efficient development workflow, and not necessarily rules.
 Use your best judgment, and feel free to propose changes even to this document in a pull request.